spdci/sp-crvs-interoperability/README.md

 True convergence needs meaningful collaboration and dialogue among diverse stakeholders.

 Therefore, the initiative is centred around different working groups that will define standards and consolidate work done across institutions and countries.
-4 working groups are currently active: (i) principles, (ii) process standards, (iii) data standards and (iv) technical standards.
+4 working groups are currently active: (i) principles, (ii) process standards, (iii) data standards and (iv) technical/ API standards.

 You can participate by:
 - Sharing existing materials.